How To Acquire Essential Jet Ski Docking Skills…

 Sea Doo Docking Operations & Etiquette

 Start becoming a better docker by familiarizing yourself completely with how your jet ski operates.
 Each brand has its own characteristics.
 Older models may operate differently than current ones.
-Riding with a passenger can also affect operation.
-But the Sea Doo docking principle remains the same: you need to know exactly how your personal watercraft manoeuvres at slow speed and how to control forward, reverse and turning without hesitation.
+Sea Doo riding with a passenger can also affect operation.
+But the Sea Doo docking principle remains the same.
+You need to know exactly how your personal watercraft manoeuvres at slow speed.
+Plus how to control forward, reverse and turning without hesitation.
 Note that PWC’s are jet-propelled, so power = control.
 This is especially true in slow speed situations, where Sea-Doo’s iBR (intelligent Brake & Reverse) and iTC (intelligent Throttle Control) are huge assets.

 In this case, practice makes perfect.
-Like the video below recommends, learn how to dock by beginning away from docks, obstacles and other boat traffic, preferably in an area sheltered from wind, waves and wake.
-As your capability and confidence grow, move to a dock you’re familiar with and practice parallel parking, preferably with someone who’s already proficient to provide advice, guidance and hopefully prevent any minor bumps and dings.
-While being competent with manoeuvring your personal watercraft slowly is Sea Doo docking tip number one, that’s not all you need to know about how to dock watercraft…
+Like the video below recommends, learn how to dock by beginning away from docks, obstacles and other boat traffic.
+Preferably in an area sheltered from wind, waves and wake.
+As your capability and confidence grow, move to a dock you’re familiar with.
+Then practice parallel parking, preferably with someone who’s already proficient to provide advice, guidance.
+And hopefully prevent any minor bumps and dings.
+Being competent with manoeuvring your personal watercraft slowly is Sea Doo docking tip number one.
+But that’s not all you need to know about how to dock watercraft…

 Boating etiquette is also important in learning how to dock watercraft.
-Regardless of your small size, you are a motorized craft just like all the others, with the same rights and responsibilities.
+Regardless of your small size, you are a motorized craft just like all the others.
+So you have with the same rights and responsibilities.
 But because you are smaller (and more manoeuvrable), it makes sense to exercise more caution and make no wake while coming into any dock.
-Besides, I prefer being welcomed by other boaters and marina staff to being ostracized for screwing up!
+Besides while Sea Doo riding, I prefer being welcomed by other boaters and marina staff to being ostracized for screwing up!

 Sea Doo Docking Considerations

 It’s also imperative to carefully assess the location and configuration of any unfamiliar dock by answering the following questions.
-There are a lot of factors to consider simultaneously, but this assessment process will become second nature with practice and help you overcome most docking challenges.
+There are a lot of factors to consider simultaneously.
+But this assessment process will become second nature with practice.
+And it will help you overcome most docking challenges.

-Sea Doo Docking Question 1: Where Are PWC’s Allowed To Dock?
+Sea Doo Docking Question 1: Where Are Jet Skis Allowed To Dock?

 Sea Doo Docking Question 2: What Shape & How High Is The Dock?